 Durkin, K., 2004.
 Adapting to western norms of academic argumentation and debate.
-PhD Thesis (PhD).
+Doctorate Thesis (Doctorate).
 Bournemouth University.

 Full text available as: